Bronco Williams is a film and stage actor from the Deep South.

 Williams began acting in school theatre productions from a young age.
 He started working with schools and local community theatres, and later served as president of the high school drama club.
 He went on to study theatre at Northwest Mississippi Community College, where he trained under Sadie Shannon and Alyssa Algee in acting, design, and stagecraft.
 He made his film debut shortly after, and started working with artists and filmmakers around Memphis.

 Williams has also taken occasional breaks to work on other projects.
-He ran for the state legislature in 2019, and studied creative writing and journalism at Arkansas State University.
+He ran for the state legislature in 2019, studied creative writing and journalism at Arkansas State University, and education at the University of Alaska Fairbanks.
 He competes as a distance runner, writes fiction and creative nonfiction, and ran for the U.S. Congress in 2024 and 2026.

 {{photo}}